 Staff are required by law to report any suspected child abuse and/or neglect.
-All suspected cases of child abuse and/or neglect
+All suspected cases of child abuse and/or neglect will be reported to PA ChildLine

 Emergency Medical Attention

 In case of a medical emergency, we will contact 911 and take your child to the Emergency Room at Children's Hospital of Philadelphia, 34th and Civic Center Blvd.
 We will call you immediately, and you can meet us at the hospital to authorize treatment.
 IT IS YOUR RESPONSIBILITY TO KEEP YOUR HOME, BUSINESS, AND EMERGENCY CONTACT NUMBERS CURRENT AT OUR OFFICE.